-If you prefer somewhere with a little more history try Perlis, the northern gateway to Malaysia with history dating back to 1800.
+If you prefer somewhere with a little more history for your solo trip Malaysia, try Perlis, the northern gateway to Malaysia with history dating back to 1800.
 Kedah is the most ancient state in Malaysia with history that dates back even further to the 5th century AD.

 On the east coast you’ll find an atmosphere that is so laidback it’s practically horizontal.
 It's an oasis of serenity where time virtually stands still.

 Taman Negara National Park is the world's oldest tropical rainforest at 130 million years old.
 This national park is home to a 510 meters long suspension bridge and has plenty of Malaysia activities such as night walks, fishing and river trips.
 If you don't make it to Borneo on your solo trip in Malaysia, then this national park on the peninsula is one of the best places to go in Malaysia for a jungle experience with both budget and luxury accommodation.